ConorMalone14/SortManager/README.md

 # SortManager

-SortManager is a peice of software that generates arrays to be sorted by a variety of different sorting algorithms.
+SortManager is a piece of software that generates arrays to be sorted by a variety of different sorting algorithms.
 These algorithms can then be compared against eachother.

 ## Usage